SquidCoderIndustries/scripts/docs/gym.rst

 Critical setup:

-- Minimum 1 squad with the name "Gym"
+- Minimum 1 squad with the correct name (default is "Gym")
-- An assigned squadleader in "Gym"
+- An assigned squad leader in the squad
-- An assigned Barracks for the squad "Gym"
+- An assigned Barracks for the squad
-- Active Training orders for the squad "Gym"
+- Active Training orders for the squad

 This should be a new non-military-use squad.
 The uniform should be set to "No Uniform" and the squad should be set to "Constant Training" in the military screen.
 Set the squad's schedule to full time training with at least 8 or 9 training.